troch/troch.github.io/_generator/src/tour-of-node-build-tools-broccoli-1.md

 # Building with Broccoli (Part 1: Introduction)

+After having looked at Grunt and Gulp (full list of articles [here](/posts/2015/04/18/tour-of-node-building-tools)), this articles is a brief introduction about Broccoli.

 ## What is Broccoli?

 [Broccoli](http://broccolijs.com/) was first released (beta) in February 2014.
 Broccoli is a post-Grunt build tool and part of a new breed of Node based